allquixotic/encuum/README.md

  - `email`: **Required**.
 The email address of your Enjin account.
  - `password`: **Required**.
 The password of your Enjin account.
  - `website`: **Required**.
 The domain or subdomain of your Enjin site.
-To scrape Enjin's help forum, you would just enter "enjin.com" (no quotes).
+For example, to scrape Enjin's help forum, you would just enter "www.enjin.com" (no quotes).
 Do NOT include `https://` or anything else in this parameter besides the domain.
  - `database_file`: **Required**.
 This is a file name that will be created relative to the current directory (where you run this executable) which will contain your site data in [SQLite](https://sqlite.org/index.html) format.
  - `forum_ids`: **Optional.** A comma-separated list of forum IDs to extract into the database.
 If this field is blank or omitted, encuum will not extract forums.
 You can obtain a forum's ID by looking at the URL.
 For example, [this forum](https://www.enjin.com/forums/page/2/m/10826/viewthread/33743439-announcing-retirement-enjin-website-builder)'s number is `10826`.
 The number you're looking for is after the `/m/` in the URL.
  - `proxy`: **Optional.** Useful for using an HTTP proxy with the extractor, for example to view the content of the HTTP payloads for debugging purposes.